delta-rho/RHIPE/doc/_build/html/_sources/functions.txt

 RHIPE has functions that access the HDFS from R, that are used inside MapReduce jobs and functions for managing MapReduce jobs.

+Before calling any of the functions described below, call ``rhinit``.
+If you call `rhinit(TRUE,TRUE,buglevel=2000)`` a slew of messages are displayed  - useful if Rhipe does not load.

 HDFS Related
 ============
 .. index:: rhdel